- Lehman Foundation Scholarship

 More detailed criteria, and online application forms, can be viewed online at http://comet.lehman.cuny.edu/csmscholarships/.
 If you have questions, send an e-mail to firstname.lastname@example.org.

-Funding for math and science majors interested in research is available through the Louis Stokes Alliance for Minority Participation in the Sciences, Mathematics, Engineering and Technology (LSAMP).
+Funding for science, technology, engineering and math (STEM) majors interested in research is available through the Louis Stokes Alliance for Minority Participation in Research Program (LSAMP).
 If you are a U.S. citizen or permanent resident, have a GPA of 3.0 or better, and are African American or of African descent, Hispanic, American Indian, Alaskan Native, or Native Pacific Islander, you may be eligible to receive up to $10,000 for the academic year.
-For more info, contact the Science Learning Center's LSAMP coordinator, JoAnn Caban, at firstname.lastname@example.org or at 718-960-8169.
+For more info, contact the Science Learning Center's LSAMP coordinator, Uchenna (John) Unachukwu, at 718-960-8169, email@example.com

 Students interested in applying for scholarships, grants, and awards can begin their funding search by consulting the following online sources.